kjagiello/hue-gradient-command-wizard/README.md

 When used over Zigbee, you can control the gradient look and effect of the Hue Gradient lights by sending a special command (0x0) to the manufacturer-specific cluster (0xFC03).
 The payload for this command is cryptic, but both [deconz] and [z2m] communities have done an excellent job deciphering them.
+This wizard is implemented based on their work.

 When [adding] the command support for the Hue gradients to [ZHA], I found myself wanting to experiment with the commands a bit and thus, this tools was born.